ryanstraits/ryanstraits.github.io/_drafts/_pages/part-3-a-grown-up-soul.md

 ---

-Next week, we'll take a look at what life in the future has been like for me.
+Next week, we'll take a look at what life in the future has been like for me as a husband and a father.